 Prosecutorial discretion

 The 1985 U.S. Supreme Court case Wayte v.
-United States 470 U.S. 598, ruled that the Government retains broad discretion as to whom to prosecute.
+United States 470 U.S. 598, ruled that the Government retains broad discretion regarding whom to prosecute.
 In other words, if those currently running the government at the time believe that the case conflicts with the Government’s current enforcement policies or ideologies, the case is dismissed.

 Reconciliation